Admission: Adults: $29 Children:$12(Hop-On/Hop-Off Tour Rates)

-Howard and Kristen have all kinds of suggestions, including art, activity and fine dining options in Weaverville, nearly all of which are within walking distance of the historic inn.
+Howard and Kristen have all kinds of suggestions, including art, activity and fine dining options in Weaverville, nearly all of which are within walking distance of the Dry Ridge Inn Asheville Bed & Breakfast.

-Built in 1849 and continually updated, the Dry Ridge Inn has eight beautiful guest rooms, each with gas fireplace, free WiFi and a private bathroom designed with your comfort in mind.
+Built in 1849 and continually updated, the Dry Ridge Inn Asheville Bed & Breakfast has eight beautiful guest rooms, each with gas fireplace, free WiFi and a private bathroom designed with your comfort in mind.
 A luxurious living room with complementary beverages, and the enticing gardens will tempt you to stay in for the day.
 Business travelers will appreciate the business center on the second floor.